DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: NoHint

-Explanation: Bitcoin works on Proof of work mechanism.
+Explanation: Bitcoin works on Proof of work mechanism.The total supply of Bitcoin is considered to be 21 Million, which is assumed to be mined till the year 2140.